USEPA/spsurvey/README.md

 library(spsurvey)
 ```

-The development version, spsurvey2, can be installed from the development branch on the repository.
+You can install `spsurvey` from github with:

 ```r
 # requires devtools to install